KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter7_architecture_of_the_invisible.md

 Use these tools not as guarantees — but as invitations to coherence.

-Always present these frequencies in your work not as replacement therapy but as vibrational allies in the journey of remembrance.
+View these frequencies not as replacement therapy but as vibrational allies in the journey of remembrance.

 ⸻